Shoqaratio/fortnite-build/README.md

 # Fortnite Builds
 One of the largest directories for downloading Fortnite versions / builds (maybe even the fastest).

+# THIS IS UNDER WORKING!
+PLEASE NOTE THAT THERE ARE NOT ALL OF THE BUILDS HERE!

 ## This is provided free of charge by Shoqapique.
 If you want to help him, just let him know by click on the star!

 ##  Informations & more